De-prescribing and STOMP

 Positive Behavioural Support (PBS)

 PBS is an effective and ethical way of supporting people with learning disabilities who are at risk of behaviour that challenges.
-PBS is a framework for developing an understanding of behaviour that challenges rather than a single therapeutic approach, treatment or philosophy.
-It is based on an assessment of the broad social, physical and individual context in which the behaviour occurs, and uses this information to develop interventions.
+PBS is a framework for developing an understanding of behaviour that challenges rather than a single therapeutic approach, treatment, or philosophy.
+It is based on an assessment of the broad social, physical, and individual context in which the behaviour occurs, and uses this information to develop interventions.
 The overall goal of PBS is to improve the person’s quality of life and of those around them, thus reducing the likelihood of challenging behaviour occurring in the first place.

 For more information on PBS visit the Challenging Behaviour Foundation website.